eneuhauser/visa/README.md

 + Include meta data to update title, tags, etc using MultiMarkdown syntax
 + Create new posts
 + On startup, read the *posts* directory looking for any `\d+.md` files to watch
-+ After retrieving one post, have a prompt ready to ask for another.
++ After retrieving one post, have the prompt ready to ask for another.
 + Update bio pages

 ## Markdown Editors